benpro95/ProOS/README.txt

 It is similar to Ansible as running the script sets up the Pi over the network and does not require attaching a keyboard/display.

-* List of Pi projects and there main functions:
-(photos of the projects are in each modules folder)

-airpi - Portable AirPlay and Bluetooth Speaker

-aptcam - Motion Detecting IR Security Camera (uploads videos to Google Drive)

-btpi - Bluetooth Receiver (add bluetooth support to a vintage stereo system)

-hifi - AirPlay and Bluetooth Receiver (optical and coaxial audio outputs)

-hfifmini - AirPlay and Bluetooth Receiver (custom bedroom audio system 2x20watts)

-homepi - Motion Detecting IR Security Camera Hub (for family home, two exernal cameras)

-ledgrid - 8x8 Grid of RGB LED's (over 30 effects, each syncs up over Wi-Fi)

-ledwall - 93 Pixel Ring of RGB LED's (over 30 effects, each syncs up over Wi-Fi)

-nespi - RetroPi Emulator (runs old PS1, GBA, N64, NES games on a Sony Trinitron CRT TV)

-touchpi - Touch Screen Home Automation Interface (runs custom web UI and controls LED strips)
+** Pi Projects: (photos of the projects are in each modules folder) airpi - Portable AirPlay and Bluetooth Speaker aptcam - Motion Detecting IR Security Camera (uploads videos to Google Drive) btpi - Bluetooth Receiver (add bluetooth support to a vintage stereo system) hifi - AirPlay and Bluetooth Receiver (optical and coaxial audio outputs) hfifmini - AirPlay and Bluetooth Receiver (custom bedroom audio system 2x20watts) homepi - Motion Detecting IR Security Camera Hub (for family home, two exernal cameras) ledgrid - 8x8 Grid of RGB LED's (over 30 effects, each syncs up over Wi-Fi) ledwall - 93 Pixel Ring of RGB LED's (over 30 effects, each syncs up over Wi-Fi) nespi - RetroPi Emulator (runs old PS1, GBA, N64, NES games on a Sony Trinitron CRT TV) touchpi - Touch Screen Home Automation Interface (runs custom web UI and controls LED strips)

+** Server VMs: (located in the pve folder) automate - Home Automation Container (runs the custom web interface and backend services) files - SMB File Server Container (software ZFS RAID 3x4TB's mirrored configuration) plex - Plex Media Server (access local music and videos over the internet) config - Proxmox Hypervisor (configuration for my home server)

 The folder 'rpi' contains the programs/configs that are global to all the Pi projects and gets installed first before the specific module gets installed.